-With the well head to the right, stop the unit with the cranks in about the eight o'clock position and set the brake.
-Engage the pawl.
+Stop the unit with the walking beam in a near level position and the cranks pointing away from the well, set the brake and engage the pawl.
 Lockout/tagout all energy sources.

 CAUTION: Abrupt braking may damage the gear teeth in the reducer.
 A slow, even pull on the brake lever is recommended.